Meorge/objection-godot/README.md

 Other Mood Matrix sound effects were ripped by [user venser on the Court Records forums](https://www.forums.court-records.net/viewtopic.php?f=10&t=30410).

+The math for the moon-style progress indicator was done by [Valérie/slartibartfass](https://github.com/vbettaque).

 ### Fonts

 - Name tag font is [Ace Name by user guiguiba on FontStruct](https://fontstruct.com/fontstructions/show/1799842/ace-name)